thodges-gh/ChainLink-Node/CreateAssignment.md

 curl -u $MY_KEY:$MY_PRIVATE -X POST -H 'Content-Type: application/json' -d '{"assignment":{"title":"Test Assignment 1","subtasks":[{"adapterType":"httpGetJSON","adapterParams":{"endpoint":"https://bitstamp.net/api/ticker/","fields":["last"]}}],"schedule":{"startAt":"now","endAt":"1478028219","hour":"0","minute":"0"}},"version":"1.0.0"}' http://172.17.0.2:5100/assignments
 ```

+Assignment creations use port 5100 by default, you could also specify a port using `-p ####:####` in the command above to expose another port.
+The official ChainLink docs reference port 6688.

 You'll get a JSON response, take note of the "xid" value and replace the x's  with it (leave the dashes)

 ```shell